-Lincoln Memorial University has officially recognized student organizations that have non-campus facilities/residences; however, the campus does not use the local law enforcement agencies to monitor or record activities at those locations.
-Those facilities are within the jurisdiction of the local law enforcement, and they respond to those locations when police services are required.
+LMU has officially recognized student organizations that own or control housing facilities/residences.
+These facilities are identified as part of the University's Clery "non-campus" geography.
+The University does not specifically use the local law enforcement agencies to monitor or record activities at those locations.
+Those facilities are within the primary jurisdiction of the local law enforcement, and they respond to those locations when police services are requested or required.

-If the local authorities respond to a "non-campus" privately-owned property in response to a citizen complaint or law enforcement concern, the local law enforcement may notify LMU Police and Security Department to provide support assistance to one of those locations.
-However, the police do this as a courtesy, and they are not required to notify or involve LMU Police and Security Department when they respond to a call involving private property.
-The University monitors and records through the local law enforcement criminal activity by students within University-recognized, -controlled, -leased, -rented, or -owned non-campus facilities, and privately-owned off-campus areas/properties.
+If the local law enforcement agency with jurisdiction responds to a "non-campus" student organization or privately-owned property in response to a citizen complaint or law enforcement concern, the local law enforcement may notify LMU Police and Security Department to provide support assistance to one of those locations.
+However, the police do this as a courtesy, and they are not "required" to notify or involve LMU Police and Security Department when they respond to a call involving private property.
+The University does provide oversight, patrol, and monitoring of recognized non-campus student facilities/residences, as these properties fall within the University's Clery geography, as previously stipulated.
+LMU Police and Security Department does not patrol or provide oversight of privately-owned property/residences rented by students that fall outside of the University's Clery geography.